wacncontent/CustomizeTool/removeCommentOutput/articles/virtual-network/virtual-networks-dmz-nsg-fw-asm.md

 Modify the user defined variables as needed.
 Run the script, then follow the Firewall rule setup instruction above.

 #### Full Script
-This script will, based on the user defined variables;
+This script will, based on the user defined variables:

 1. Connect to an Azure subscription
 2. Create a new storage account